Jak and Todd: Physical appearance

 Jak sports styled spiked blonde hair, a purple hooded T-shirt and baggy jeans.
-He is often illustrated with button eyes but this is occasionally changed depending on his emotions (e.g. if he is shocked they may bulge out) Todd is a black boy with a red T-shirt, baggy jeans and a comb neatly placed into his afro, however this has been removed in recent incarnations.
-Both the boys' appearances attempt to represent youth of the noughties, which was not often in many of DC Thomson's publications as they often favoured past characters whose appearance did not necessarily age but did not exactly represent a particular time zone either.
+He is often illustrated with button eyes but this is occasionally changed depending on his emotions (e.g. if he is shocked they may bulge out).
+Todd is a black boy with a red T-shirt, baggy jeans and a comb neatly placed into his afro, however this has been removed in recent incarnations.
+Both the boys' appearances attempt to represent youth of the 2000s, which was not often in many of DC Thomson's publications as they often favoured past characters whose appearance did not necessarily age but did not exactly represent a particular time zone either.

 Personality traits

 Both Jak and Todd are troublemaking individuals with a hatred for girls, education and authority.
 Whilst many other Dandy and Beano characters cause mischief for fun or by accident, Jak and Todd appear to do so in an act of rebellion.
 Both boys also have the tendency to say phrases such as 'Dude' and 'Busted' and have a love for pizza.
 Whilst friends, neither are afraid of making fun of the other should they see any sort of fear, acts of retribution or guilt.
 They are also known to have inside bets with one another about how stupid or gullible older characters can be.
-They both, also, execute almost outlandish plans in order to get what they want.
+They both, also, execute almost outlandish plans to get what they want.
 This includes faking news reports, breaking into school and dressing up as teachers.
 Despite this, both seem to be extremely intelligent in the ways of tricking as they are always able to get back on bullies or Jak's sister when they try to make their lives miserable.

 In The Dandy Annual 2009, there was a strip, which featured Ollie Fliptrik going round The Dandy Movie Set.
 When he visited Jak's caravan, he told the readers that "He's not exactly like he seems in his stories...", as it was backstage, making Jak seem as though he was an actor.
 Before Ollie had said this, a conversation had been held between the two:

 Ollie: Hey, Jak.
 What's up?

 Jak: I finally got the 1974 Moldovian Three Gringo Stamp – unlicked!
 How awesome is that?

 This may also have something to do with the ongoing rivalry between the pair, trying to be cooler than one another.